Cuts and flows of cell complexes: Preliminaries

 A set of facets $B\subseteq \Sigma_d$ is called a \emph{cut} if deleting $B$ from $\Sigma$ increases its codimension-one homology, i.e., $\betti_{d-1}(\Sigma\sm B)>\betti_{d-1}(\Sigma)$.
 A cut $B$ is a \emph{bond} if $r(\Sigma \sm B) = r(\Sigma)-1$, but $r((\Sigma \sm B) \cup\sigma)=r(\Sigma)$ for every $\sigma\in B$.
 That is, a bond is a minimal cut.
 In matroid terminology, a bond of $\Sigma$ is precisely a cocircuit of $\MM(\Sigma)$, i.e., a minimal set that meets every basis of $\MM(\Sigma)$.
 Equivalently, a bond is the complement of a flat of rank $r(\Sigma)-1$.
 If $\Upsilon$ is a cellular spanning forest (i.e., a basis of $\MM(\Sigma)$) and $\sigma\in\Upsilon_d$ is a facet, then the \emph{fundamental bond} of the pair $(\Upsilon,\sigma)$ is

 This is the fundamental cocircuit of the pair $(\Upsilon,\sigma)$ of $\MM(\Sigma)$ \cite[p.~78]{Oxley}.

-While we will frequently adopt a matroid-theoretic perspective, it is important to point out that the cut and flow spaces and lattices of a complex~$\Sigma$ are not matroid invariants, i.e., they are not determined by the cellular matroid $\MM(\Sigma)$.
-(See \cite{SW} for more on this subject.)
+While the language of matroids will frequently be useful, it is important to point out that most of the objects of interest to us, such as the cut and flow lattices and the critical group of a cell complex~$\Sigma$, are \emph{not} purely combinatorial invariants of its cellular matroid $\MM(\Sigma)$.
+(See \cite{SW} for more on this subject, and \cite{Moci1,Moci2} for generalizations of matroids that contain finer arithmetic information).
+As an example, the summands in \eqref{complexity} are indexed by the bases of $\MM(\Sigma)$, but the summands themselves are not part of the matroid data.
+(On the other hand, when $\Sigma$ is a graph, all summands are 1.)

 Below is a table collecting some of the standard terminology from linear algebra, graph theory, and matroid theory, along with the analogous concepts that we will be using for cell complexes.

 Here ``codependent'' means dependent in the dual matroid.